The Privacy, Data Protection and Cybersecurity Law Review: Singapore

 Discovery and disclosure

 The PDPA has carved out specific exceptions in respect of investigations and proceedings.
-Thus, an organisation may collect data about an individual without his or her consent where the collection is necessary for any investigation or proceedings, so as not to compromise the availability or accuracy of the personal data.64 Further, an organisation may use personal data about an individual without the consent of the individual if the use is necessary for any investigation or proceedings.65 These exceptions, however, do not extend to internal audits or investigations.
-Nevertheless, it may be argued that consent from employees is not required as such audits would fall within the purpose of managing or terminating the employment relationship.66 Employees may be notified of such potential purposes of use of their personal data in their employee handbooks or contracts, as the case may be.
+Thus, an organisation may collect, use or disclose data about an individual without his or her consent where the collection is necessary for any investigation or proceedings, so as not to compromise the availability or accuracy of the personal data.73 These exceptions, however, do not extend to internal audits or investigations.
+Nevertheless, it may be argued that consent from employees is not required as such audits would fall within the purpose of managing or terminating the employment relationship.74 Employees may be notified of such potential purposes of use of their personal data in their employee handbooks or contracts, as the case may be.

 Public and private enforcement